raminos/zotero-web-mcp/README.md

 - "Search my library for papers on machine learning"
 - "Find recent articles I've added about climate change"
 - "Summarize the key findings from my paper on quantum computing"
+- "Extract all PDF annotations from my paper on neural networks"
+- "Search my notes and annotations for mentions of 'reinforcement learning'"

 ## 🔧 Advanced Configuration